Lab 4: Svelte (Templating & Control Flow)

 Step 1.2: Creating a new repository for our new project

-Using GitHub Desktop, select File → Add Local Repository… create a new repository for this folder.
+Using GitHub Desktop, select File → Add Local Repository… create a new repository for this folder by selecting it from the Choose

 GitHub Desktop will warn you that there is no repository in the folder and ask if you want to create one.
 You should say yes.